niurop/Personal-project-management-system/README.md

 If everything was set up properly, once somebody wanted to use something, it was enough to copy/paste the directory into ~/Projects/ directory and call install.

 None the less, when I found git, I stopped using it.

+Read readme file for more information (it's an old file).